 This is a qualifying contest for the State contest.
-The top two teams will be eligible to enter the State FFA Career Development event.
+The top 50% of the participating teams will be eligible to enter the State FFA Career Development event.
 (The percentages qualified at area contests are based on the percentage of full three- or four-person teams indicating that they are attempting to qualify at an area contest.)
 Practice teams will not be accepted.

 Floriculture is limited to 12 teams.